5 ways the Trump administration could prepare to thwart 2020 election meddling

 With votes logged in thousands of places, hackers have a large number of relatively unsophisticated targets.
 And with presidential elections often decided by only a few districts in a handful of states, the prospect of election meddling becomes more pressing.

-Theresa Payton, co-founder of the cybersecurity company Dark Cubed and White House chief information officer under Obama, said that local and state election authorities often do not have the technical expertise necessary to counter sophisticated foreign actors.
+Theresa Payton, founder and CEO of security company Fortalice Solutions and White House chief information officer under George W. Bush, said that local and state election authorities often do not have the technical expertise necessary to counter sophisticated foreign actors.

 She said that solving this talent gap and providing ongoing support and training would help make sure that vital information flows between federal and local groups.